Take a look at these pages for mountain guides:

 The Kvanndalen Valley

 The Kvanndalen Valley indisputably constitutes the steepest descent from Mount Geitgaljen.
 It is nothing but steep and long - but insanely fun when conditions are right.
 Every year there are sizeable avalanches in the entire valley, be therefore 200% sure about conditions before skiing down this route!
 The descent ends up at the head of Austpollen cove.
-From there you have to walk along the shoreline for about 15 minutes before arriving at the road, along which it is about 1 km back to the shop.
+From there you have to walk along the shoreline for about 15 minutes before arriving at the road, along which it is about 1 km back to start.